-|Cancer Study 7 Non-small cell lung cancer (n = 70)||12-14 g/dL||Not available||Quality of life||Decreased overall survival|
+|Study 7 Non-small cell lung cancer (n = 70)||12-14 g/dL||Not available||Quality of life||Decreased overall survival|

-|Cancer Study 8 Non-myeloid malignancy (n = 989)||12-13 g/dL||10.6 g/dL 9.4, 11.8 g/dL||RBC transfusions||Decreased overall survival|
+|Study 8 Non-myeloid malignancy (n = 989)||12-13 g/dL||10.6 g/dL; 9.4, 11.8 g/dL||RBC transfusions||Decreased overall survival|

-Cancer Study 3 (the ‘PREPARE' study) was a randomized controlled study in which darbepoetin alfa was administered to prevent anemia conducted in 733 women receiving neo-adjuvant breast cancer treatment.
-After a median follow-up of approximately 3 years, the survival rate (86% vs. 90%, HR 1.42, 95% CI: 0.93, 2.18) and relapse-free survival rate (72% vs. 78%, HR 1.33, 95% CI: 0.99, 1.79) were lower in the darbepoetin alfa-treated arm compared to the control arm.
+Study 3 was a randomized, open-label, controlled, factorial design study in which darbepoetin alfa was administered to prevent anemia in 733 women receiving neo-adjuvant breast cancer treatment.
+A final analysis was performed after a median follow-up of approximately 3 years.
+The 3-year survival rate was lower (86% vs. 90%; HR 1.42, 95% CI: 0.93, 2.18) and the 3-year relapse-free survival rate was lower (72% vs. 78%; HR 1.33, 95% CI: 0.99, 1.79) in the darbepoetin alfa-treated arm compared to the control arm.